blessingbuddha/Data-Analyst-Projects/README.md

 ## Features
 Folders:
-1. Data sets aquired
+1. Cleaned Data Sets containing Excel, Python, and Tableau
-2. Group data sets that were cleaned and SQL tables
+2. Raw Data Sets of Electric vehicles

 Files:
 1. Excel spreadsheet on all the data and created pivots
-2. An EDA of the analyzed data
+2. Python cleaning of the data sets
+3. Tableau to produce a visualization of work

 ## Getting Started
 ### Prerequisites
 - Python 3.6 or higher
 - Jupyter Notebook
 - Excel
-- SQLite
+- Tableau Public

 ### Installation
 Clone the repo